 The troughs are owned by the Parish Council.

 This is the picture of The Clarendon and the Post Office when they were next door to each other, in what we now know as Bridge House.
 It was printed on the back of the 1888 edition of Ralph Bowdin's Almanac, but it must have been drawn between 1859 when the Post Office opened, and 1879 when The Clarendon was renamed 'The Jolly Miner'.

 Ralph Bowdin ran a large general store from the building on the right hand side, selling everything from lobsters to black powder, and which had been providing postal office services since before 1870.
 The original Clarendon Inn is on the left.
-The Clarendon Inn as we know it, I believe to have been originally built in Georgian times at the time of the turnpike, and rebuilt on more-or-less the same footprint in the last half of the nineteenth century.
+The Clarendon Inn as we know it, was originally built in Georgian times in about 1795 at the time of the turnpike, and rebuilt on more-or-less the same footprint in about 1888.
 It was originally called the New Inn, but was renamed The Oddfellows when it became the designated meeting place for Hebden's Star of Hope Oddfellows lodge in 1851.
-It became The Clarendon in about 1888.
+It became The Clarendon in about 1888 after it was rebuilt.
 The Clarendon Inn in the drawing was renamed The Jolly Miners about 1878, and in 1879 one traveller described it thus: "the lugubrious girl who waited upon us evidently had a keen eye for business, for she charged us sixteen pence for two bottles of ginger ale and a very small loaf of bread with an infinitesimal piece of butter.
 She must have had a shrewd notion that they wouldn't lose much when they lost our custom and consequently determined to take as much out of us as possible."
 The Jolly Miners was bought by Ralph Bowdin in 1881, who closed it down and turned it into a warehouse.
 The Post Office had moved moved to Green Terrace by 1894.

 The School Clock